310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 He’s an honest, good kid, after all.
 And so is Sengoku.

-Their good-hearted nature is exactly why they tried their best to search for a future where everyone in the unit is happy—and that includes us graduates.
+Their good-hearted nature is exactly why they tried their best to search for a future where everyone in the unit is happy — and that includes us graduates.

 I think it’s admirable of them.
 And I choose to respect their decision.
 {% endbubble %}